This article is reviewed & updated annually by Wego’s editorial team to ensure that the content is up to date & accurate.

 Gokul

 Gokul is precisely the place where Devaki left his newborn child under the guardianship of Nanda and Yashodamai.
 As Krishna was brought here after his midnight birth, the residents of this quaint historic town celebrate Janmashtami a day after the whole country.
 Janmashtami, therefore, is also known as Gokulashtami.
-The place is filled with stories of Krishna’s mischiefs and bravery as a child, giving tourists a flavor of the town’s rustic beauty and its people’s devotion towards Krishna.
-And, on the puja day, the residents shower curd and turmeric on each other to celebrate Dadhikana (also known as Nandotsav).
+The place is filled with stories of Krishna’s mischiefs and bravery as a child, giving tourists a flavor of the town’s rustic beauty and its people’s devotion to Krishna.
+On the puja day, the residents shower curd and turmeric on each other to celebrate Dadhikana (also known as Nandotsav).

 Mumbai

 The aura of the commercial capital of India changes overnight when it comes to the celebration of festivals.
-Janmashtami in Mumbai is one such event where Mumbai never fails to amaze even in the matters of culture and religion.
+Janmashtami is one such event where Mumbai never fails to amaze even in the matters of culture and religion.
 Its Dahi Handi functions are like none in the entire country.
 The Govind mandals who take part in this celebration are much famed throughout India.
-People group themselves and engage in healthy competitions, going from one place to another, forming human pyramids, and breaking the suspended pots to claim prizes.
+People group themselves and engage in healthy competitions, going from one place to another, forming human pyramids, and breaking the suspended handis to claim prizes.

-Happy Janmashtami!
+Wego wishes you a Happy Janmashtami!